NHS leaders welcome Government plan for talks with all health unions

 NHS leaders have welcomed the news that the Government has invited all health unions involved in strikes to sit down and talk.

+The Department of Health said it would “talk to all unions who are willing to discuss what is fair and reasonable”, but planned strikes would need to be called off before talks could start.

-The Department of Health has yet to make a statement on the move, but the NHS Confederation welcomed news of fresh talks that have the potential to avert further industrial action.
+The NHS Confederation welcomed the news of fresh talks that have the potential to avert further industrial action.

 It comes as the Royal College of Nursing (RCN) last week began its own intensive discussions with the Government as it seeks a pay rise for its staff.